How many times have you looked into buying or renting a tool or equipment? Still figuring out if there is ever a right or wrong decision?

 - If you are using the equipment 22 consecutive days or 176 hours for more than 8 months a year, consider purchasing it.

 - In case your tool is required by a speciality contractor that you are planning to use temporarily or if needed for a one-time project, then just rent it.

 - Whenever a project or series of projects in your pipeline require the same tool over and over, buy it.

 - Multipurpose tools such as generators, drills, rotary hammers, or equipment such as backhoes, diggers, or front wheel loaders, required constantly, buy them.
 Rental costs can quickly add up.

 - If a Time & Materials type of contract and the project schedule is long enough that allows you to recover the cost over the project life cycle, then buy it.

 - If your cash flow is not good enough or credit worthiness for your business is an issue, rent it.

 - When availability is an issue, then buy it.

-- If you don’t have a fleet services department (for larger equipment), then rent it.
+- Don’t have a fleet services department (for larger equipment), then simply rent it.

 How do you go about acquiring your tools and equipment’s.
 Do you rent or buy?
 Start the discussion below in the comments.